SurvivalDome2/Gingey/docs/error_codes.md

   <br>&nbsp;&nbsp;&nbsp;&nbsp;1 - `name` param is a NULL ptr (invalid)
   <br>&nbsp;&nbsp;&nbsp;&nbsp;2 - `createInfo` param is a NULL ptr (invalid)

-25605 - Failed to allocate memory in `createInfoInstance`
+25605 - Failed to allocate memory to the extensions list in `createInfoInstance`

+25606 - Found no suitable GPUs for Vulkan